Acris/docker-shadowsocks-libev/README.md

 **Enable v2ray-plugin with QUIC mode:**

-Currently(with v2ray-plugin's version < v5), you should use `nightly` tag for QUIC mode, see https://github.com/Acris/docker-shadowsocks-libev/issues/28 for more details.

 It is recommended to increase the maximum buffer size by running:
 ```
 sysctl -w net.core.rmem_max=2500000